-- Dr George FitzHerbert Departmental Lecturer in Tibetan and Himalayan Studies - Lama Jabb Instructor in Tibetan
+- Dr George FitzHerbert - Lama Jabb Instructor in Tibetan

 In Hilary Term of Year 1, students will sit 1 written examination on Tibetan language and grammar and 1 oral examination.
 Students are also required to submit take-home essay which they will work on during the Long Vacation.
 All examinations must be passed for students to progress onto Year 2 of the course.